Meta Phone Screen: What It Tests and How to Pass It

 There Are Two Different Screens.
 Know Which One You Have.

-Meta's process has two distinct early stages that candidates regularly confuse.
+Meta's process has two early stages that candidates regularly confuse.

 The recruiter screen comes first: a 30-minute conversation about your background, motivation, and rough leveling.
 No code, no algorithm questions.
-It's the recruiter confirming that what's on your resume matches reality and figuring out whether you're targeting E4, E5, or higher.
 Take it seriously but don't over-prepare.

 The technical phone screen is the actual filter.
 This is the 45-minute CoderPad session with a software engineer.
 Passing this is what gets you to the onsite loop.
 The rest of this post is about this round.

-Timeline in practice: recruiter screen first, technical screen roughly three to four weeks later, onsite another four to five weeks after that.
+Timeline in practice: recruiter screen first, technical screen typically a few weeks later, onsite a few weeks after that.
+The exact spacing depends on scheduling and team demand.

 What Happens in the 45 Minutes